Code-Institute-Submissions/milestone-project-113/README.md

 ### Known Bugs

 - Images in the discover the best of Australia carousel randomly fail to be returned by the Google Places API when the getURL function is called.
-- Images in the gallery randomly fail to be returned by the Instagram Getter API.
+- Images in the gallery randomly fail to be returned by the Instagram Grabber API.

 ## Deployment